-The company's capital work-in-progress for the year ended 31st progress in accordance to IAS 16 Property, plant & equipment.
-December 2021 was BDT 460.399 million (2020: BDT 444.19 million) Our substantive procedures in relation to the capital work in progress which increased by BDT 16.21 million compared to the previous financial recognition comprises the following: year, an increase of 3.65% from last year.
+The company's capital work-in-progress for the year ended 31st December 2021 was BDT 460.399 million (2020: BDT 444.19 million) which increased by BDT 16.21 million compared to the previous financial year, an increase of 3.65% from last year.

-As capital work in progress had a substantial increase over the year and has risks of fictitious additions, inaccurate valuation & inappropriate. recognition, significant judgment is required on the figures classified as capital work-in-progress.
+As capital work in progress had a substantial increase over the year and has risks of fictitious additions, inaccurate valuation & inappropriate recognition, significant judgment is required on the figures classified as capital work-in-progress.